-When you're considering whether to buy a Samsung Galaxy S21, you'll likely want to compare the new phones to previous generations of Samsung handsets just to see what improvements have been made.
+If you're shopping for a Samsung Galaxy S21, it makes sense to compare the latest phones to previous Samsung handsets, if only to see what improvements have been made.
 The most natural comparison focuses on how this year’s models measure up against the Galaxy S10 and Galaxy S10 Plus.
 After all, if you bought one of those two phones when they came out in 2019, you’re likely considering an update by now.

 - Best Samsung phones: Which Galaxy model is best for you?